My story

 After becoming injured, I embarked on a trip to La Palma in the Canary Islands to produce the final project for my studies at Falmouth.
 I found myself exposed to an entirely new way of being.
 I discovered the principles of permaculture, meeting many individuals who had dropped out of conventional society in order to live more in tune with the rhythms of nature.
 I produced a coffee table book — An Unintended Journey — that comprised of a photo-journal, telling the stories of these individuals and their unique stories and perspectives.

 When I had finished my studies and left Cornwall, I decided to continue exploring Europe to see what it had to offer.
 Two months were spent living in a tent, in a secluded valley in the Algarve.
 Autumn was rolling around and the inspiration to return to the mountains had resurfaced.
-I headed to the French Alps and spent two months producing videos for a chalet business, spending almost all of my free time exploring the trails and panoramic surroundings of Tignes and the Vanoise national park.
+I had a few hundred pounds to my name and I headed to the French Alps and spent two months producing videos for a chalet business, spending almost all of my free time exploring the trails and panoramic surroundings of Tignes and the Vanoise national park.
 After signing up and completing a 60-kilometre mountain race, the Trail du Petit Saint Bernard, I produced a video called Alpine Dreams.
 A month later I created a book, with the same title as the video, which included written pieces of thoughts strung together by mountain peaks, accompanied by vibrant and dream-like images that portrayed the emotions of that time.

 2020